kellya9510/MENTOS/README.md

   "conversation": [
     {"text": "Hello.
 How are you?", "speaker": "seeker"}, {"text": "I'm doing well.
 How are you?", "speaker": "supporter", "strategy": "Reflection of feelings", "all_strategy": ["Reflection of feelings"]}, {"text": "I am having a difficult time not being able to go out.
 I am an introvert and didn't think COVID-19 would be a problem but I find myself being short and impatient.", "speaker": "seeker"}, {"text": "Yeah I'm in the same boat.
-It's tough having to be cooped up.", "speaker": "supporter", "strategy": "Affirmation and Reassurance", "all_strategy": ["Affirmation and Reassurance"]}
+It's tough having to be cooped up.", "speaker": "supporter", "strategy": "Affirmation and Reassurance", "all_strategy": ["Affirmation and Reassurance"]} # The assistant’s response at the 2nd turn.
   ]
 }
 ```